 What happened next?

-What started out two years ago as a simple #traveltochangetheworld hashtag and initiative on our travel industry sister site www.karryon.com.au (Australia’s #1) has now become its own entity.
+Two years ago, what started two years ago as a simple #traveltochangetheworld hashtag and initiative on our travel industry sister site www.karryon.com.au has become its own entity.

-The purpose of ‘Travel to change the world’ is to help, educate and inspire travellers to make more informed travel choices and take action so that they can become ambassadors for the world.
+The purpose of ‘Travel to change the world’ is to help, educate and inspire travellers to make more informed travel choices and take action to become ambassadors for the world.

 To make the site easier to navigate, we’ve broken the site down into three fundamental pillars of ‘Social and Cultural’, ‘Environment’ and ‘Animal Welfare’, which we believe are the core issues we all face from the impact of travel.